When it comes to building applications for web and native platforms, React has emerged as one of the most popular JavaScript libraries.

 9. Reduced Maintenance Costs

 TypeScript code is more maintainable and predictable, which leads to less time and effort to debug and maintain.
-So over the lifetime of the project, it can lead to significant cost savings.
+So, over the lifetime of the project, significant cost savings can be achieved.

 10. Better Error Handling